unifai-network/unifai-sdk-py/README.md

 The easiest way to run the server is using `uv`, see [Instaling uv](https://docs.astral.sh/uv/getting-started/installation/) if you haven't installed it yet.

-Then in your Claude Desktop config:
+Then in your MCP client config:

 ```json
 {